bucomplx/lx394s21/_pages/about.md

 ## Instructional Format ##

-The course meets once a week on Tuesdays; the class meetings will be a mixture of introduction of the week's concepts and ungraded exercises and readings.
+The course meets twice a week (on Tuesdays and Thursdays).
+The Tuesday meetings will largely introduce general concepts, and the Thursday meetings will tend to be more interactive/lab-type work.
 Weekly homework will be assigned.

 ## Course materials ##